Join in with Orchestra

 Fortismere Community Symphony orchestra brings players of all ages together to create high-calibre music in a friendly and collaborative environment.
 The orchestra includes students, parents and teachers from Fortismere School, as well as members of the wider community of musicians in North London.
 We focus on large-scale works, as well as playing with well-renowned soloists from around the world.
 We suggest a minimum level of Grade 7 or some ensemble experience.
 If you are interested in getting involved, contact firstname.lastname@example.org

-We rehearse 7-9pm on Tuesday in Fortismere School.
-For term dates, see below, or get in touch to join.
+We rehearse 7-9pm on Tuesdays in Fortismere School.
+For term dates, see below.

 Rehearsal Schedule / Term Dates: